José Eleuterio González

 José Eleuterio González Mendoza (20 February 1813, in Guadalajara, Jalisco, Mexico – 4 April 1888), was a Mexican physician and philanthropist, founder of the Autonomous University of Nuevo León (UANL) and the Hospital Universitario José Eleuterio González.
-His father was Matías Gonzalez, an officer of the Royalist Army and his mother was Josefa Mendoza de Gonzalez.
+His father was Matías Gonzalez, a Royalist officer, and his mother was Josefa Mendoza de Gonzalez.

 Education

-When Gonzalez Mendoza was 5 years old his father was killed in the Mexican Independence War.
+When Gonzalez Mendoza was 5 years old his father was killed in the Mexican War of Independence.
 He was sent to live with one of his maternal uncles who agreed to educate him until his 12th birthday.
 When he turned 12 he was enrolled in the local seminar where he was taught etymology, literature, theology and philosophy.
 After five years in the seminar he decided to enroll in the Medical School of Guadalajara.
 It was there where he would have his first encounter with the medical profession while working as a teacher assistant at the San Juan de Dios hospital.
 While working at the hospital he met Friar Gabriel Maria Jimenéz who was from Monterrey, Nuevo León.
 Gonzalez Mendoza treated Jimenez during a little more than a year for Jimenez was sick with tuberculosis.
 During this time they became close friends and when Jimenez needed to go to San Luis Potosí for additional treatment he asked Gonzalez Mendoza to come with him.
 Jimenez promised him a position in a hospital in San Luis Potosí that was run by his order.
 Since Gonzalez uncle had died recently and his finances were in poor shape he decided to take on Jimenez offer.